 - In the case of an evening exam conflicting with a regularly scheduled class, the class has priority over the exam.

 Regular exams shall not be given on Friday evenings, nor on Saturday or Sunday.

 Instructors shall not schedule due dates for major assignments, e.g., examinations, projects, presentations, or papers on the first Tuesday after November 1 (i.e. Election Day) on even numbered years.
 Furthermore, instructors are encouraged to not schedule any assignments for Election Day and are asked to be flexible regarding class attendance on this day in consideration of election related absences.

 Winter Carnival Week Exams

-That hour examinations shall not be given during that portion of Winter Carnival week beginning at 6 P.M.
-Tuesday and ending at termination of classes on Thursday.
+Hour examinations shall not be given during that portion of Winter Carnival week beginning at 6 p.m.
+Tuesday.
 An hour examination is taken to be any major examination comprising a significant portion of a student’s overall grade and which would require major preparation.